joseph-padfield/film-collector-app/README.md

 - Delete films from collection
 - View collection
 - The app is designed to be simple and easy to use, while providing the essential features for managing a film collection.

 ---

+### Environment variables

+The following variables need to be set in a .env file.
+A bearer token from TMDB is needed.

+DB_HOST
+DB_NAME
+DB_USER
+DB_PASSWORD
+TMDB_BEARER_TOKEN

+---